SeisComP/seiscomp/doc/base/tutorials/waveforms.rst

 In :program:`scconfig`, under the Bindings tab:

 1. Create a *seedlink* profile named "geofon", named after the upstream server.

-   Double click on the profile.
+   * Double click on the profile.
-   Add a 'chain' source with the green plus button on the left;
+   * Select the 'chain' plugin for the souce from the drop-down menu
-   you can name it anything.
+   * To add the plugin click on the green "plus" button on the left.
+Name it anything or even leave the name blank.
-   Open this and set the name of the server (:confval:`address`) and its TCP port, :confval:`port`.
+   * Open this and set the name of the server (:confval:`address`) and its TCP port, :confval:`port`.
+Normally you leave the port at 18000 which is the default.
-   If you wish to limit the data requested to particular channels, based on channel or location code, set Seedlink's :confval:`selectors <sources.chain.selectors>` to "BH" say.
+   * If you wish to limit the data requested to particular channels, based on channel or location code, set Seedlink's :confval:`selectors <sources.chain.selectors>` to "BH?.D" say for fetch all BH stream and no auxiliary streams.
+Add the location code without a space to limit by location as well, e.g. 00BH?.D.
+You may add a comma-separated list of streams, e.g. "00BH?.D, 10BH?.D".
      Otherwise you will be requesting all streams available for this station, potentially wasting bandwidth and slowing your system.
      No other changes are normally necessary.

 #.
 Drag and drop this profile from the right side to the network icon on the
    left side (you may do that also at the station level) to apply it to your station.